bogyo/weatherforecast/README.md

 #usage

-- type a city name to the field and press enter
+- type a city name to the field and press enter or click on get weather button

 #features